phxql/phxql/README.md

 Welcome to my GitHub page!
-My name is Moritz Kammerer.
+My name is Moritz Halbritter (born Kammerer).

-I do backend development at [QAware](https://github.com/qaware) in Munich, Germany for a living.
+I do backend development in Munich, Germany for a living.
 I code mostly on the JVM with Java and Kotlin.

 The (in my mind) most interesting repos on this profile are: